Businessmen in suits reaching a consensus, with two shaking hands in agreement.

 Parent Visa Boost:

 One of the standout proposals is the introduction of a 5-year visitor visa for parents and grandparents of migrants.
-This multiple-entry visa is not only a gesture of inclusivity but is also designed to strengthen family ties.
-The visa is initially valid for five years, with the option for renewal for an additional five years.
+This multiple-entry visa is not only a gesture of inclusivity but is also designed to strengthen family ties and support the well-being of migrant families.

 International Education Rejuvenation: